 Every child deserves healthy food every day.
 And we need your help to make that a reality.
-By volunteering with Cooking Matters, you’ll be making a positive impact on your community and helping with Share Our Strength’s mission to end childhood hunger in America.
+By volunteering with Cooking Matters, you’ll be making a positive impact on your community and helping end childhood hunger in America by helping families make healthy food choices.
 You'll be empowering low-income families with the skills to stretch their food budgets so their children get healthier meals at home.
 You can also make new connections and friends in the culinary and nutrition fields and improve your public speaking and teaching skills.
-Furthermore, if you instruct 15 courses, you’ll be inducted into Share Our Strength’s national Volunteer Hall of Fame and honored at our annual volunteer appreciation event in Massachusetts.
+Furthermore, if you instruct 15 courses, you’ll be inducted into Cooking Matters’ national Volunteer Hall of Fame and honored by our local Massachusetts team.

 While Cooking Matters offers a variety of volunteer opportunities to give everyone the chance to get involved, no matter your experience or schedule, the majority of our volunteer opportunities are for direct programming.